JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-03-adaptiveicon.md

 Shadows overlayed on top of the Philips wordmark, part of the Hue text cut off and a teardrop shape that looked really weird are just a few of the problems.

-Fortunately in Android O, adaptive icons came to the rescue to solve this problem.
+Fortunately, in Android O, adaptive icons came to the rescue to solve this problem.

 ## Icon design
-Inspired by the blogpost from Nick Butcher, we wanted to create a depth effect in our icon.
+Inspired by [this blog post from Nick Butcher](https://medium.com/google-design/designing-adaptive-icons-515af294c783), we wanted to create a depth effect in our icon.
 Wouldn't it be cool if our icon could change color just like our lights?

 Hence we decided to use a gradient as the background layer: